ErikRobles/Psycology/README.md

 Added max-width: 100% to css .slideshow-content element as well as min-width: 730px.

-Version 3 now ready. added dropdown menu November 10 2017
+Version 3 now ready. added dropdown menu November 10 2017 Works in Chrome great but cross browser still has problems.
+Slider Element covering text on re-size and in full screen in some browsers..